 Composition of the Group

-The group has five permanent members of staff, Prof. Don McK.
-Paul, Prof. Geetha Balakrishnan, Dr Oleg Petrenko, Dr Paul Goddard, and Dr Martin Lees.
-In addition we currently have 6 EPSRC and ERC funded postdoctoral research assistants (Dr Monica Ciomaga Hatnean, Dr Santosh Kumar, Dr Ales Stefancic, Dr Kathrin Gotze and Dr Robert Williams and Dr Matthew Coak) and 8 Ph.D. and M.Sc. students (24 Ph.D. and 4 M.Phil./M.Sc. students have graduated from the Group since 1995).
+The group has four permanent members of staff, Prof. Geetha Balakrishnan, Dr Oleg Petrenko, Dr Paul Goddard, and Dr Martin Lees.
+In addition we currently have 1 EPSRC funded Reserch Fellow (Dr Monica Ciomaga Hatnean), 5 EPSRC and ERC funded postdoctoral research assistants (Dr Will Blackmore, Dr Santosh Kumar, Dr Kathrin Gotze and Dan Mayoh and Dr Matthew Coak) and 8 Ph.D. and M.Sc. students (24 Ph.D. and 4 M.Phil./M.Sc. students have graduated from the Group since 1995).
+The group was founded in 1984 by Prof. Don McKPaul.

 How does the Group operate?